Pwd9000-ML/blog-devto/posts/Azure-VM-Power-States-Function-App/Azure-VM-Power-States-Function-App.md

     --functions-version "3"
 ```

-**Note:** In this tutorial we are using a [`Consumption`](https://docs.microsoft.com/en-us/azure/azure-functions/consumption-plan) app service plan and not a [`dedicated`](https://docs.microsoft.com/en-us/azure/azure-functions/dedicated-plan) or [`premium`](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan?tabs=portal) plan as this will be sufficient enough for our function app.
-You can however change the plan if needed.
+**Note:** In this tutorial we are using a [`Consumption`](https://docs.microsoft.com/en-us/azure/azure-functions/consumption-plan) app service plan and not a [`dedicated`](https://docs.microsoft.com/en-us/azure/azure-functions/dedicated-plan) or [`premium`](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan?tabs=portal) plan.
+You can however change the plan if needed as the consumption plan may take a bit of time to start up once we start using it.
+But for the purposes of this tutorial and use case this plan will be sufficient enough for our function.

 Next we will enable the function app with a `system assigned` [`managed identity`](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) so that we can permission our function app against the virtual machines we will be maintaining.
 Under the function app `settings` pane select `Identity` and enable the `system assigned` setting to be `ON` and save the setting: